What is 1.22892 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 122892 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 122892 are: 1 2 3 4 6 7 11 12 14 19 21 22 28 33 38 42 44 49 57 66 76 77 84 98 114 132 133 147 154 196 209 228 231 266 294 308 399 418 462 532 539 588 627 798 836 924 931 1078 1254 1463 1596 1617 1862 2156 2508 2793 2926 3234 3724 4389 5586 5852 6468 8778 10241 11172 17556 20482 30723 40964 61446 122892